mongodb/specifications/source/retryable-writes/tests/README.rst

    This test MUST be executed against a sharded cluster

     1. Ensure that a test is run against a sharded cluster.
-If there are multiple mongos-es in the cluster, pick one to test against.
+If there are multiple mongoses in the cluster, pick one to test against.

     2. Create a client that connects to the mongos using the direct connection, and configure a fail point so that the mongos raises a retryable error once.